Are you making vertical video as part of your social video creation for business?

 We naturally hold our phones in a vertical position.
 Think about what this means for your video content creation.

 Now, I'm not saying we need to change everything to vertical video.
 YouTube, Movies at the Cinema.. these things are pretty sacred and I can't imagine them changing.
 We've been watching TV and movies in landscape position for more than 60 years, and that's ok.
 I like it that way.

-We are evolving to communicate, engage and be entertained in new ways, with our phone in a vertical position.
+But we are evolving to communicate, engage and be entertained in new ways as well.
+Living mobile lives, we often communicate and consume content with our phone in a vertical position.
 Scrolling the Facebook newsfeed, snapping on Snapchat and watching Instagram Stories … are typically done with our phone flipped vertically.

 And it kind of makes sense that content will perform better if it is created to suit the way in which people are holding their phones.
 Vertical video is just likely to do better on those platforms because it makes sense intuitively!